Fitting Powder Diffraction data

 The background points are added using the add method of the background object.
 The x parameter represents the TOF value, and the y parameter represents the intensity value at that TOF.

-Let’s set all the background points at a constant value of 0.01, which can be roughly determined by the eye, and we will refine them later during the fitting process.
+Let’s set all the background points at a constant value of 0.01, which can be roughly estimated by the eye, and we will refine them later during the fitting process.

 project_1.experiments['sim_si'].background_type = 'line-segment'